Just like the leaves turn, turn, turn from lush green, to rich hues of amber and gold, when humidity levels drop, so do moisture levels in skin.

 Made in smooth, contoured pad shapes, meant to stay-put under the eyes, gel eye masks hydrate the delicate under eye area, and are saturated with concentrated serums packed with loads of extra good stuff.

-💡 Ice, ice baby: known for their cooling effects, gel eye masks can also be stored in the fridge for that extra chill.
+?
+Ice, ice baby: known for their cooling effects, gel eye masks can also be stored in the refrigerator for that extra chill.

 Plus, gel eye masks are excellent choice all year around, think of them as your under eye’s cool dip in the pool during the summer, or glacial lake escape during the winter.